Bob and Brad T2 Review

 It weighs 1.45 pounds without an attachment and 1.57 pounds with a flat head attached.
 That is just about the perfect size and weight for a comfortable massage.
 It balances well with most of the weight in the handle.

-This gun’s ergonomics aren’t great, but also not so bad.
+This massage gun’s ergonomics aren’t great, but they’re not too bad either.

 For starters, even though it’s T-shaped, which we don’t like, for good reason – it puts a lot of strain on your wrist – the handle is oval-shaped rather than round-shaped.
 That means it’s more comfortable to hold.

-We might say it’s similar to what Hyperice has done with their new devices.
-However, we know that Bob and Brad had this configuration first – think the C2.
-Even so, the T2 has the upper hand compared to the Hypervolts because it’s compact and weighs much less.
+We might say it’s similar to what Hyperice has done with their massage guns.
+However, we know that Bob and Brad had this configuration first – think the C2 model.
+Even so, the Bob and Brad T2 has the upper hand compared to the Hypervolts because it’s compact and weighs much less.

 We also have to mention that because of this massage gun’s short handle and compact nature, massaging the lower back or mid-back (DIY) may not be easy.
-However, we like that part of the handle has good rubber to make the grip firm.
+However, we appreciate that part of the handle features a good rubber grip to make the hold firm.

 There is no rubber at the top or bottom of the handle.
-That complicates things for people who like to hold the device at the top or those who may hold the bottom when massaging the lower back.
+That complicates things for people who prefer to hold the device at the top or those who may hold it at the bottom when massaging the lower back.

 We love how Taotronics (an alternative below) executed the rubber on the handle.
 Maybe Bob and Brad can borrow a thing or two.

-Overall, we believe the T2 is a perfect size and weighs just enough to be a full-sized gun.
-However, it feels more like a revamped C2 than an all-new device.
+Overall, we believe the Bob and Brad T2 is a perfect size and weighs just enough to be a full-sized massage gun.
+However, it feels more like a revamped C2 than an entirely new muscle massager.

-Apart from minor configuration changes, this looks like the C2 2.0.
+Apart from minor configuration changes, this appears to be the C2 model 2.0.

 The controls couldn’t be more straightforward.
-This one has a one-button control instead of the main switch at the bottom of the handle, as we’ve seen with Hypervolts and many other devices.
+This one has a one-button control, located at the bottom of the handle, rather than the main switch, as seen with Hypervolts and many other devices.

 The button works in the following way:

-Just like we saw with the C2, the power button is inset.
-That means you won’t press it accidentally when pushing down the device to apply pressure.
+Just like we saw with the C2 model, the power button is inset.
+That means you won’t press it accidentally when pushing down the muscle massager to apply pressure.
 This is a practical solution to a common issue.

 Attachments And Their Applications